Lesson video

 Other food skills we're going to be using are rubbing in.

-And this is a really good skill to have, 'cause it's used in lots of different types of dishes.
+And this is a really good skill to have 'cause it's used in lots of different types of dishes.

-And what we do is we rub in the fat or the butter in this case into the flour and we use our fingertips to do it.
+And what we do is we rub in the fat, or the butter in this case, into the flour, and we use our fingertips to do it.

-And if we want to shake the bowl very gently, any large bits of fat or butter will come to the top and that's rubbing in.
+And if we want to shake the bowl very gently, any large bits of fat or butter will come to the top, and that's rubbing in.

-And this is where we add milk in this case, or sometimes water perhaps when you're making pastry.
+And then we're going to be forming a dough, and this is where we add milk in this case, or sometimes water, perhaps when you're making pastry.

-And we add a little at a time and then we form the dough.
+And we add a little at a time, and then we form the dough.

-Now if the dough is too sticky, just add a little bit of flour and if it's too dry, add a little bit more liquid.
+Now, if the dough is too sticky, just add a little bit of flour, and if it's too dry, add a little bit more liquid.

 Other food skills we're going to do is rolling out.

-And when we're rolling out, we need to make sure we roll out on floured surfaces.
+And when we're rolling out, we need to make sure we roll out on floured surfaces, and this makes sure it doesn't stick.

-And this just makes sure it's rolled out really evenly.
+And then when we roll out once, we can then turn the dough around 90 degrees and roll again, and this just makes sure it's rolled out really evenly.

 So Sofia's got a question here.

-She's saying, "Is it important to grease or line the baking tin first?"
-What do you think?
-Yes, I think you definitely should.
+She's saying, "Is it important to grease or line the baking tin first?

 I know I had lots of disasters myself.

-But yes, the oil or using the grease proof paper acts as a barrier and it prevents the dough from sticking to the tin.
+But yes, the oil or using the greaseproof paper acts as a barrier and it prevents the dough from sticking to the tin, and it's easier to remove afterwards too.

 So we should definitely line our tins or grease them.

 So why is it important to grease or line the baking tin first?
-Is it A, B or C?
-Yes, that's right, it's A, isn't it?
-It prevents the food from sticking.

-Otherwise it'll be quite hard to get the food out the tin afterwards.
+Otherwise, it'll be quite hard to get the food out the tin afterwards.

 Here's another quick check for you.

-So which of these images is showing rolling out?
-A, B, or C?
-Yes, that's right, it's A isn't it?
-You can see in the photo here, they're using a rolling pin to roll out the scone based dough, well done.
+You can see in the photo here, they're using a rolling pin to roll out the scone-based dough.

 Other food skills we're going to be using today are grating, for example, and we're gonna be grating the cheese.